freistil/freistilbox-docs/source/important_details/architecture.md

 # Distributed Architecture

 freistilbox is much more than a single hosted server.
-It consists ofa multitude of services running on different servers but integrated into a complete hosting platform.
+It consists of a multitude of services running on different servers but integrated into a complete hosting platform.
 Built-in redundancy on many levels allows you to scale the performance and optimize the availability of your web application as you need.
 The